MinhaMumtaz/NovaCortex-Threat-AI/README.md

 | **VaultX** | High-level, Python-based, GUI-driven encryption system       |
 | **VaultX-Kernel** | Low-level, C-based system cryptography with OpenSSL EVP APIs       |

-Each project can be used **independently** or as part of the unified Nova Cortex platform.
+Each project can be used **independently** or as part of the unified NovaCortex platform.

 ---